ejms116/FTL_Savegame_Manager/README.md

 https://github.com/whiskeythecat/ftl_twitch

 # Setup
 If you just want to use the program.
-The only thing you need is to download the standalone.zip file.
+The only thing you need is to download the standalone.zip file from this repo or the ftl_savegame_manager.zip file [here](https://sourceforge.net/projects/ftl-savegame-manager/).

 * Download the zip file and extract it
 * you should end up with a directory that includes 2 folders (current and saves), a config.ini and the ftl_savegame_manager.exe